fluiddyn/fluidsim/README.rst

 with pseudo-spectral methods.

 Now, Fluidsim is an object-oriented library to develop solvers (mainly using pseudo-spectral methods) by writing mainly Python code.
-The result is really efficient compared to a pure Fortran or C++ code since the time-consuming tasks are performed by optimized compiled functions.
+The result is **very efficient** even compared to a pure Fortran or C++ code since the time-consuming tasks are performed by optimized compiled functions.

 Fluidsim is a `HPC <https://en.wikipedia.org/wiki/High-performance_computing>`_ code written mostly in Python.
 It uses the library `fluidfft